valgur/metsaregister/README.rst

       --help  Show this message and exit.

     Commands:
+      forest_notifications  Fetch and save forest notifications'...
-      forest_stands  Query and save forest stands' information for... list           List available layers and their IDs get_layer    Query layer's features intersecting with a...
+      forest_stands         Fetch and save forest stands' information for... get_layer             Get any layer's features intersecting with a... list                  List available layers and their IDs

 Available layers
 ----------------